Whitefield-FC-Academy/take-home-assignment-full-stack-developer/README.md

 We need a system where coaches can:
 - Log in and see only the sessions and players for their assigned age group.
 - Mark player attendance (regular or complimentary).
-- Take a photo of the player during attendance (camera or upload).
+- Take a group photo of the players during attendance (only camera).
 - Track how many sessions each player has attended, and how many complimentary sessions are used.

 ---